-- 1. A derogation request for the IGT UNC, may only be submitted where it is related to a derogation 'use case' as defined in the IGT UNC. - 2.
-Applications for derogations can only be made by valid IGT UNC licenced parties.
-Applications for derogations will only be deemed valid applications when made using the derogation application form (with all section completed and with appropriate accompanying evidence) as set out in the Derogation Guidance Document. - 3.
-The derogation may only apply to the applicant party, or where the derogation is in relation to specific MPRNs, any IGT UNC Parties associated with the MPRNs within the scope of the derogation] - 4.
+- 1. A derogation request for the IGT UNC, may only be submitted where it is related to a derogation 'use case' as defined in the IGT UNC to the extent that it applies to one or more IGT networks and meter points, provided the derogation 'use case' under which it was submitted exists within the IGT UNC. - Applications for derogations can only be made by valid IGT UNC licenced parties.
+Applications for derogations will only be deemed valid applications when made using the derogation application form (with all section completed and with appropriate accompanying evidence) as set out in the Derogation Guidance Document.

+- 3. The derogation may only apply to the applicant party, or where the derogation is in relation to specific MPRNs, any IGT UNC Parties associated with the MPRNs within the scope of the derogation] - 4.
 The following areas of the IGT UNC are out of scope for derogation applications: - a) Part L Modification Rules and including rules for derogations (once added) - b) Part K General - c) Live Significant Code Review - d) Any part of Code that should a derogation be granted, would impact a supplier's, or end consumer's, ability to switch - e) any bilateral agreements that are enabled or governed by the IGT UNC - 5.
 Derogation requests should be submitted to the Code Administrator.
 The Code Administrator will review the application as a 'critical friend' and will then circulate to IGT UNC Panel members, Pipeline Operators, Pipeline Users, the CDSP and to Ofgem.
-Panel members will discuss the request at the first available IGT UNC Panel, following a period of at least eight business days after submission to the Code Administrator.

-- 6. There will be an initial Panel meeting to approve the derogation to be sent for industry consultation, with a second panel meeting to discuss responses received to consultation and vote on approving the derogation request.
+Panel members will discuss the request at the first available IGT UNC Panel, following a period of at least eight business days after submission to the Code Administrator. - 6.
+There will be an initial Panel meeting to approve the derogation to be sent for industry consultation, with a second panel meeting to discuss responses received to consultation and vote on approving the derogation request.
 A representative of the submitting party must be present at each of the relevant Panel Meetings to present a summary of the request and answer any questions Panel may have. - 7.
 At the initial Panel meeting the Panel should consider whether:: - a) The derogation application is complete and contains sufficient information to enable industry parties to meaningfully comment - b) The derogation is compliant with the relevant Use Case - c) The derogation is to an out of scope area of the IGT UNC - d) The applicant has provided evidence that all necessary interactions with HSE have taken place and been satisfactorily concluded.
-This must (at a minimum) include the applicant's safety assessment which must demonstrate that the derogation does not adversely impact on: - the safe management of Gas flow through a network; - the arrangements to minimise the risk of a Gas supply emergency; - the arrangements for dealing with Gas supply emergencies; and - o the arrangements for dealing with reported Gas escapes and incidents
+This must (at a minimum) include the applicant's safety assessment which must demonstrate that the derogation does not adversely impact on: - o the safe management of Gas flow through a network; - o the arrangements to minimise the risk of a Gas supply emergency; - $\circ$ $\;$ the arrangements for dealing with Gas supply emergencies; and - the arrangements for dealing with reported Gas escapes and incidents e) Any other derogations that are (in the applicant's opinion) required, have been applied for and not rejected.